burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 18. Operators `==`, `!=` have higher priority than logical connectives.
 See also: https://en.cppreference.com/w/cpp/language/operator_precedence

 19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (the temporary object that occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
 In simple cases, based on this trick, you can capture returned temporary objects from a function by constant reference to reduce the number of copy constructors.
+To utilize this trick function still should return an object by value, returning temporary object by reference is incorrect.

 20. References to **RValue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **RValue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.

 21. The call for containers in standard C++ with name `empty()` does not empty container.
-It returns the answer to the question "Is the container empty?".
+It returns the answer to the question *"Is the container empty?"*.

 # About C and C++ Preprocessor

 C++ 1998 and C++2003 use the C89 preprocessor, although the C language also has evolved: Tradition C, C89, C95, C99, C11, and C17.
 For a detailed description of the C preprocessor, please read Chapter 3 in ([2]).
+Below we provide short overview of it.

-The C preprocessor commands start with "#" symbol in the source code and it has some aspects.
-The C language allows any number of whitespace before and after "#" symbol.
-If the line contains only "#" this is an empty preprocessor command and it is ignored.
+The C preprocessor commands start with "#" symbol in the source code.
+The C language allows any number of whitespace before and after `#` symbol.
+If the line contains only `#` this is an empty preprocessor command and it is ignored.
 This is what is called a "null directive" in C preprocessor lingvo.
-The C preprocessor can generate in principle invalid program
+The C preprocessor can generate in principle invalid C program.

-If C macro expands and generates text which by itself will be a macro command, this last macro command will not be treated as a preprocessor macro definition.
+If C macro expands and generates text which by itself will be a macro command, this last macro command will not be treated as a preprocessor macro definition (but it can contains calling of already defined macroses).

 In function define a macro like `#define sum(x,y) ((x)+(y))` it should be not a whitespace between "m" and "(".
 Functions like macros may have zero parameters.

 There is no requirement that all arguments should be used in the body of the macros.
 Preprocessor macro extensions in C and C++ have the following important properties.
 Once an extension replaces a macro call, the macro call search process starts from the beginning of the expanded extension for further replacement.